 Despite the prevalence of acids found in a large number of makeup and skincare products today, the idea of putting acid onto your skin may still seem like an odd or worrying concept.

 Alternatively, you may have read multiple marketing materials promoting hyaluronic acid as the ‘must-have’ skincare ingredient, or seen toners advertised with varying percentage levels of glycolic acid.
-We’re guilty of recommending such products in our best moisturiser and best toner lists (among others).

 READ NEXT: Science of moisturiser